felicitybrammer/pet-matcher/README.md

 ## My Role

 One of my best team experiences!
-We executed a well-planned project using agile methodologies and with frequent communications.My role was to build and test the back-end functionality, to create JWT authentication on the server and client side, and to integrate state management with React hooks.
+We executed a well-planned project using agile methodologies and with frequent communications.
+My role was to build and test the back-end functionality, to create JWT authentication on the server and client side, and to integrate state management with React hooks.

 ## Objective